The Water Quality Advisory Committee provides expert advice on drinking water quality and public health.

 - Received travel support from Water Research Australia to present on research supported by Water RA at their annual research conference.

-- Was involved in the Commonwealth Games Expert Panel on water quality for the 2018 Commonwealth Games.
+- Previously involved on the Commonwealth Games Independent Expert Panel on water quality, providing advice on water quality and monitoring programme for the 2018 Commonwealth Games.

 Declaration